 The activity of the Committee is public.
 The Program board regularly informs members of the Committee and the public about the activities and work of the Committee directly or through publications and statements on the web site and other mediums.

 The Committee may seek membership to other national and international associations and other organizations that are active in the field of respect, protection and promotion of the rule of law and democracy.

 The Committee acquires means from contributions of its members, voluntary donations, gifts, donations, projects, assistance of organizations and individuals, as well as from its own income realized through publications and other activities related to the realization of its objectives, in accordance with the law.

 ECONOMIC ACTIVITIES FOR PROFIT

-The Committee collects funds by performing economic activity – book publishing (code 58.11).
+The Committee collects funds by performing economic activity – i.e. book publishing (code 58.11).

 The Committee starts this activity after the registration into the economic entities register (public register).

-The income realized through activity described in paragraph 1 of this article, can be used solely to accomplish the purposes of the Committee, including general expenses and expenses of financing determined projects of the Committee.
+The income realized through the activity described in paragraph 1 of this article, can be used solely to accomplish the purposes of the Committee, including general expenses and expenses relatedto the financing of determined projects of the Committee.